05 Sep What Can Georgia Learn from Buffalo, NY’s Progressive Opioid Solution?

 What Can We Learn From this New Court?

 Let’s just hit the nail on the head: no one has died.
 While it’s too new to truly quantify its successes, the fact that every patient who has received treatment is still alive is a statement in itself.
-As stated previously, many of these patients overdoes while their cases are pending.
-An attorney in Buffalo—in slew of recent developments—stated that ‘I’ve had eight clients die while their cases were pending.’
+As stated previously, many of these patients overdo while their cases are pending.
+An attorney in Buffalo—in lieu of recent developments—stated that ‘I’ve had eight clients die while their cases were pending.’

 At the very least it’s helping curb the fatality rate of this period.
 It’s also funded partly by a grant.
 This grant came from the U.S. Department of Justice Bureau and they’ve teamed up with a couple local treatment programs to put the new court in full-effect.
 The overhead is going towards hiring more staff and space for these addicts (particularly those that are inpatient—meaning it’s quite severe).
 The overhead also goes towards medicine that assists in the recovery process.
 What can we learn from this?
 That there’s way to find money for these platforms… something they all require.